warning Coming soon – PHH Mortgage is changing its name! right arrow

 • The Closing Disclosure must be in writing and contain the information prescribed in 12 CFR1026.38

-• If the actual terms or costs of the transaction change prior to consummation, then the Seller must provide a corrected disclosure that contains the actual terms of the transaction and complies with the other requirements of §1026.19(f), including the timing requirements and requirements for providing corrected disclosures due to subsequent changes.
+• If the actual terms or costs of the transaction change prior to consummation, then the Client must provide a corrected disclosure that contains the actual terms of the transaction and complies with the other requirements of §1026.19(f), including the timing requirements and requirements for providing corrected disclosures due to subsequent changes.

-The Seller must use aggregate accounting in the calculation of the escrow/impound account.
-Escrow/impound accounts must be established for the payment of taxes, special assessments (only if taxing authority requires these to be paid with the taxes), ground rents, hazard insurance, flood insurance, private mortgage insurance, Guaranteed Rural Housing annual fee, etc. Adequate funds must be calculated and collected at closing by the Seller to ensure that a sufficient amount will be available to pay the next installment of taxes and insurance.
+The Client must use aggregate accounting in the calculation of the escrow/impound account.
+Escrow/impound accounts must be established for the payment of taxes, special assessments (only if taxing authority requires these to be paid with the taxes), ground rents, hazard insurance, flood insurance, private mortgage insurance, Guaranteed Rural Housing annual fee, etc. Adequate funds must be calculated and collected at closing by the Client to ensure that a sufficient amount will be available to pay the next installment of taxes and insurance.
 If the taxing authority offers a discounted annual amount for paying on a particular payment schedule or a particular payment date, the escrow reserve account must be established accordingly.
 The account balance cannot go into the negative.
 The Initial Escrow Account Disclosure must be included in the closed Loan File.

 An Initial Escrow Account Disclosure is not required on non-escrowed loans.